With any company or business, there are a lot of risks involved just managing it daily.

 You have to deal with suppliers and product quality or service quality.
-You also have to deal with the management of the people who work in the company.
+You also have to negotiate with the management of the people who work in the company.
 Aside from that, you also have to deal with clients ‒ both great and not-so-great.

 Additionally, you have to deal with the security and protection of your company's finances and integrity.
 With that said, you have to protect your company against financial crimes and set up measures to do so.